Enabling Guest Control in UniFi Controller Blocked Access to Local Network Services by Default

 For my guest wireless network, I like the idea of all of the network devices on the guest network to be isolated from one another.
 Since the guest network should be used for visitors and other untrusted devices, it makes sense to restrict communication between the devices to improve security.

 Even though captive portals are a pretty cool feature that can provide a “wow” factor for guests that log onto your guest network, I have read where the captive portal on UniFi wireless access points can reduce the throughput of the guest network.
-I am content with simply having client isolation on my guest network, which you can enable without using the full blown captive portal.
+I am content with simply having client isolation on my guest network, which you can enable in the UniFi Controller without using the captive portal functionality.

-Whenever I enabled the network, I did not notice any impact to performance on the few devices that I tested.
-Great so far.
+Whenever I enabled the guest network, I did not notice any impact to performance on the few devices that I tested.
+So far the experience was great.
 Then I tried accessing some of the publicly accessible services that are on another VLAN such as Nextcloud, Plex, etc. It was not connecting to them.
 My first thought is that the client isolation is somehow blocking access to my other parts of the network since I did not make any changes to the firewall recently.

 My server is located in the 192.168.10.0 subnet.
 Notice the issue yet?
 The “Post-Authorization Restrictions” has a list of networks that guests are restricted (blocked) from accessing.
 It is set to block all private IP addresses so access to my server was being blocked by the access point.
 These are likely good default values to have for security reasons especially for businesses that offer public WiFi and want to keep the guest network separate from their internal network.
 However, I do want to provide very limited access to the server on my local network so I had to remove the post-authorization restrictions.
 I am controlling access to my network with my firewall rather than blocking networks at the wireless access point level.